When’s the last time you’ve had glass of warm milk?

 YES it does help

 I will swear by it.
 Some people explain it with the chemical tryptophan (the one that’s in turkey) which induces sleep.
 However, milk has minimal amounts of tryptophan in it, and warm milk doesn’t “bring it out” or anything magical.
 It’s more likely that it is just a placebo effect, and that’s very plausible.
 The placebo effect is very powerful and easily could explain why warm milk makes people sleepy.
 Simply put, if you think you’re going to sleep better, you’re going to sleep better.
 You won’t have that continual cycle of keeping yourself up because you can’t sleep that we all do sometimes.
-Plus as we all know, warm milk is delicious!
+Additionally, it can be part of your before sleep checklist.
+Plus, as we all know, warm milk is delicious!

 Warming it up